rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 existing risk assessments.
-This will allow the setting to consider any adaptations that they may need, for example, designating a room for undertaking AGPs, or if within a classroom, making sure that all other staff, children, young people and learners are at least 2 metres distance away (as recommended by [infection prevention and control guidance](https://www.gov.uk/government/publications/wuhan-novel-coronavirus-infection-prevention-and-control){.govuk-link}
+This will allow the setting to consider any adaptations that they may need, for example, designating a room for undertaking AGPs, or if within a classroom, making sure that all other staff, children, young people and students are at least 2 metres distance away (as recommended by [infection prevention and control guidance](https://www.gov.uk/government/publications/wuhan-novel-coronavirus-infection-prevention-and-control){.govuk-link}
 and the system of controls set out in [sections 1 to 8](#soc){.govuk-link}) with a window opened for ventilation.

-We expect children, young people and learners with complex health needs will be able to return to their education or social care setting without settings needing to make significant changes to their ways of work beyond required adherence to the system of controls (as set out in
+We expect children, young people and students with complex health needs will be able to return to their education or social care setting without settings needing to make significant changes to their ways of work beyond required adherence to the system of controls (as set out in